-Limited representation contracts are available for a trial period for eligible clients who do not meet the coverage guidelines for a family standard representation contract.
-To be eligible, clients must have family law issues (except divorce) and require legal assistance to support mediation, negotiate a settlement or represent themselves.
+Limited representation contracts are available for a trial period for eligible clients who do not meet the coverage guidelines for a family standard representation contract and/or who have a higher income than the threshold for a family standard representation contract.
+To be eligible, clients must have family law issues (except divorce alone) and require legal assistance to support mediation, negotiate a settlement or represent themselves.
 Current coverage and financial eligibility guidelines are outlined on the Legal Aid BC website (under Legal Aid - Representation).